jddelia/WonderQ/README.md

 `POST: /new/message`

 This endpoint adds a new message into the queue, and it returns { messageId: <id> }
-Content-Type: application/x-www-form-urlencoded
+Content-Type: application/x-www-form-urlencoded.

 ### Known Issues

 There is a bug which can occur, if system crashes, after setting the "active:true", during the consumer processing.
-A solution is to create a model to store those error items, with a retry limit.
+A solution would be to create a model to store those error items, with a retry limit.

 ## Scaling